Here are the "Before" and the "After" pics of the shower bath conversion project I'll be referencing in this post.

 Many older bathtubs have a layer of mortar beneath that you’ll have to remove.
 Just go nuts on it with a good pry bar and sledgehammer and dispose of the chunks.

 After I removed the tub deck framing and cleaned up all the debris, you can see below that I needed to get my electrician to re-wire that Romex wire back into the stud wall framing.
-The original electrician was being lazy and ran it through the tub deck instead of the wall.
+The original electrician was being lazy and ran it through the tub deck instead of the wall.There are always at least a few surprises like this that come up during every demo.
+This small task added another $300 to the homeowner’s budget.
+A good example of why a little extra money in the budget is important for contingencies.

 I also needed to remove the copper water supply piping above and below the subfloor.
-I addressed this during the next step in the project; the Shower Build Phase.
+I addressed this during the next step in the project - the Shower Build Phase.

-You should also take this opportunity to inspect the exposed wall studs and subfloor for any signs of water damage or rot.
+You should also take this opportunity to inspect the exposed shower wall studs and subfloor for any signs of water damage or rot.
 If there are any problems like this, they can be addressed in the shower build phase.

-But even if you’re budget doesn’t allow for a Curbless Shower Build, my DIY Walk-in Shower post can help you with all the fundamentals.
+But even if your budget doesn’t allow for a Curbless Shower Build, my DIY Walk-in Shower post can help you with all the fundamentals.

 Good luck with your project!